dsagal/pynbox/README.md

 (e.g. by adding `-dev1` suffix) in `./packages/PACKAGE.create.sh`.

 You may place your built packages in a separate directory (or online at some URL), and you'll then be able to install from there by using `./pynbox install --repo REPO` option.
+This allows you to build webports packages on one OS, and use the built packages on other OS's.

 <a name="background"/>